hvsimon/Mojito/README.md

-# Kiwi's Bar
+# Mojito

-Kiwi's Bar is a cocktail manual, which contains recipes, images and so on.
+Mojito is a cocktail manual, which contains recipes, images and so on.

 ## Screenshots